Apply for a Personal Licence

 Applying for a Personal Licence

-In order to obtain a Personal Licence applicants must be over 18 years of age and will need the following:
+In order to obtain a Personal Licence applicants must be 18 years of age or above and will need the following:

 Personal Licence application form – Obtained from local council or licensing authority.